TODAY’S CHALLENGE

 The fundamental outlook is stable across industries like diversified manufacturing.
 The largest underweight within the sector comes from building materials, which has been the most impacted by decreasing home sales in recent years.

-In our view, high yield, emerging markets bonds, investment-grade corporates and other sectors can potentially enable income investors to achieve long-term excess returns even as interest rates fall.
+In our view, high yield, emerging markets bonds, investment-grade corporates and other sectors can potentially enable income investors to achieve long-term excess returns even as the federal funds target rate falls.

-Investments in higher income bonds in addition to dividend-paying stocks can help income-seeking investors fund a longer retirement.
-Higher income bonds include investment-grade and high-yield corporates, emerging markets and securitized.
+In addition to dividend-paying stocks, investments in higher income bonds can help income-seeking investors fund a longer retirement.
+Higher income bonds include investment-grade and high-yield corporates, emerging markets and securitized debt.
 In addition to diversification, most of these bonds offer steady coupon payments.
 However, they also carry the risk of defaulting on their obligations.

 Depending on their circumstances, income-seeking investors may want to consider allocating a portion of their investments to these riskier assets.

-Emerging markets bonds can offer high income with currency and geographic diversity.
+Emerging markets bonds can offer high income with currency and geographic diversification.

 Many emerging markets sovereign bonds are investment-grade-rated, and the asset class comprises some of the fastest growing economies in the world.
-Idiosyncratic and geopolitical risks tied to emerging markets are real, and a capable asset manager with risk-control processes in place is paramount.
+Still, idiosyncratic and geopolitical risks tied to emerging markets are real, and we believe a capable asset manager with risk-control processes in place is essential for investors to achieve long-term success.

-Beyond tax advantages, munis are lower risk compared to high-yield bonds and equities.
-They can also serve to diversify your portfolio.
+Beyond tax advantages, munis typically have lower risk compared to high-yield bonds and equities.
+They can also serve to diversify a portfolio.

 Duration indicates a bond fund’s sensitivity to interest rates.
 Higher duration indicates more sensitivity.